hideosnes/sleek/README.md

   - "rec:w" (weekly)
   - "rec:m" (monthly)
   - "rec:y" (annually)
+  - also if a todo for example shall repeat itself every 2 weeks: rec:2w
 * Available contexts and projects will be suggested according to your input
 * Todos can be filtered by contexts and projects
 * Filters are sorted alphanummerically